content row

 What is ACE?

 Collaborate is the longest phase of ACE Performance.
 During Collaborate, supervisors and employees should meet regularly and talk throughout the year.
 They should engage in regular one-on-one discussions to adjust priorities, celebrate achievements, provide constructive feedback, and identify development opportunities.
+This can be documented in various ways depending on what works best for you and your supervisor.
+The collaborate phase should set each other up for success during the evaluation process.

 Our goal is for everyone to look forward to the Evaluate phase of ACE Performance.
 This should also be the easiest phase because we have been communicating throughout the performance year.
+This phase is when supervisors complete the performance evaluation form, intentionally reviewing each employee's performance with a rating.
+This phase will also include a one-on-one meeting to discuss the previous year and begin the alignment stage for the upcoming year.

 Auburn Core Values and Leadership Principles